threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`set_obi_collision_material`**

 Set the Obi collision material of an object.
-For more information, <ulink url="http://obi.virtualmethodstudio.com/manual/6.3/collisionmaterials.html">read this</ulink>.

 - <font style="color:blue">**Obi**: This command initializes utilizes the Obi physics engine, which requires a specialized scene initialization process.See: [Obi documentation](../lessons/obi/obi.md)</font>